Erebus Tau Alpha

 "Shot—… Oh, what…" Harry whinged.

-With Hermione smugly ensconced in the passenger seat, they drove off, briefly stopping to relieve themselves at a restaurant (and Hermione had been correct, the loo at McDonald's was not hygienic).
+With Hermione smugly ensconced in the passenger seat they drove off, briefly stopping to relieve themselves at a restaurant (and Hermione had been correct, the loo at McDonald's was not hygienic).
 As the scenery flashed by, Harry told Neville and Luna about the mission in very general terms.
-He was clearly omitting more than he was saying.
-Which was a bit of a let down, for Neville.
-He had hoped that he and Luna had been 'drafted' in the complete sense, finally allowed to participate in whatever Harry and others had been up to.
-Apparently, that wasn't the case.
+He was clearly omitting more than he was saying, which was a bit of a let down.
+Neville had hoped that he and Luna had been 'drafted' in the complete sense, finally allowed to participate in whatever Harry and others had been up to.

 Harry's explanation was so vague that by the time he was finished about the only thing that was clear was that they were looking for something.